 Zero Carbon Homes rules apply in London from 1 October 2016.
 See Zero Carbon Homes - London.

 To ensure the Association is working to achieve the aims of its members a consultation was conducted in the summer of 2016 by Jen Billings in a series of interviews with members.
 You can read the full report or see a presentation which summarises the results.
 We are working on refining what we do to more closely aligned with what our members expect.
 However, this is an on-going process so please feed back to us any further suggestions you have so that we can keep on track.

 Surface Water Source Heat Pumps

-CIBSE has launched a consultation on the draft Surface Water Source Heat Pumps: Code of Practice with a request for comments by 24 July.
-The Training & Standards Committee of the GSHPA has made a major input to the draft document which can be seen at: Consultation on SWSHPs.
+CIBSE has launched a Code of Practice on Surface Water Source Heat Pumps in conjunction with the Heat Pump Association and the GSHPA.
+The Training & Standards Committee of the GSHPA has made a major input to the document which is now available to GSHPA members.

 Domestic RHI Biomass rates fall 20%

 DECC announced a 20% decrease in RHI for new biomass domestic installations from 10.98p to 8.93 from 1 April 2015.
 This follows on from the 10% decrease from 12.2 to 10.98p in the previous quarter.
 See Biomass degressions.